 - Muscle in health and disease

 - Aetiology and pathobiology of novel cardiac and skeletal muscle diseases

-- Aetiology of severe recessive pediatric diseases for prevention
+- Aetiology of rare and severe recessive pediatric diseases for prevention

 - Disease models of neuromuscular and cardiac diseases

 - The Ubiquitin-Proteasome System in protein aggregate myopathies

 - Application of NGS technologies for identification of genetic causes of novel cardiac and skeletal myopathies